About Us

 STRYKLY TEXAS CHEESE

-Bob studied cheese production techniques and even helped start a cheese plant in Schulenburg, but he wanted to create a more diversified market for Texas dairy products.
+Ever the innovator, Bob studied cheese production techniques and explored how to create a more diversified market for Texas dairy products.
 He visited several small cheese plants and studied how they marketed their products.
+He also collaborated with a friend who is a marketing consultant in writing a business plan and developing marketing materials, including a home page on the Internet at www.texascheese.com.

 81501B1D-9D20-4A5F-861D-3DDD170BBFC0